rstudio/rscloud/README.md

 ## Getting started

-To get started, you’ll need to obtain credentials from the RStudio Cloud team and set the environment variables `RSCLOUD_CLIENT_ID` and `RSCLOUD_CLIENT_SECRET`.
+To get started, you’ll need to obtain credentials and set the environment variables `RSCLOUD_CLIENT_ID` and `RSCLOUD_CLIENT_SECRET`.
 The recommended way to set these is by editing your `.Renviron` file.
-This can be easily done by calling the `usethis::edit_r_environ()` function.
+This can be done using the `usethis::edit_r_environ()` function.
 Your `.Renviron` file may look something like the following:

     RSCLOUD_CLIENT_ID=xxxxxxx
     RSCLOUD_CLIENT_SECRET=zzzzzzz

+To get your credentials log in to RStudio Cloud, click on your name/icon on the right side of the header, and choose “Credentials” from the user panel that appears.
+That will take you the RStudio User Settings application, where you can create credentials for use with rscloud.

 You can install the development version of rscloud as follows: